umbraco/UmbracoDocs/Reference/Security/index.md

 ## SSL/HTTPS

-We highly encourage the use of HTTPS on Umbraco websites especially in production environments.
+We highly encourage the use of [SSL](https://hosting.review/web-hosting-glossary/#12)/HTTPS on Umbraco websites especially in production environments.
 By using HTTPS you greatly improve the security of your website.

 Don't forget to [configure your Umbraco when using HTTPS](use-https.md).